-Throughout the past years I spend in Asia, rice has been omnipresent in my live and pivotal to all aspects of peoples life.
+Throughout the past years we spend in Asia, rice has been omnipresent in our live and pivotal to all aspects of peoples life.
 In history rice was fostering societal and community development, waging war or seeking peace, creating wealth or enduring poverty, enjoying good health or surviving famine or providing a foundation for spiritual worship of deities.

 Myths, History and Folklore of RICE in China

 In Chinese culture, many of the stories that have been told regarding characters and events which have been written or told of the distant past have a double tradition: one which presents a more historical and one which presents a more mythological version.
 This is also true in many of the accounts related to the acquisition of rice and agriculture in China.

 AChinese story says that although rice has always existed, there was a time that the ears of the rice plants were not filled.
 Observing that humans were near starvation, the Goddess Guan Yin took pity on them.

 She went secretly to the rice fields and squeezed her breasts so that milk flowed into the ears of the rice plants.
 To complete her task, she pressed harder and a mixture of blood and milk flowed into the plants.